Rules of Accreditation

 (6) Contract facilities: Institutions may have contractual arrangements for certain aspects of their animal care activities with other animal care agencies/facilities.
 In some situations, an accreditable unit may issue a comprehensive contract whereby the contractor provides most or all specified facilities, services, personnel, animals, etc., and the animals are owned by the contractor.
 In this situation, AAALAC International accreditation does not extend to the contracted facilities and their associated animal care programs.
 However, the accredited unit may have a more limited contract in which the accredited unit owns the animals.
 In this latter situation, AAALAC International considers those facilities to be an integral part of the institution's animal care program.
 The services and facilities provided by the contractual arrangement must be included in the application and annual reports, and the facilities will be visited as a part of the institution's original and periodic site visits to determine compliance with AAALAC International standards.
 Contractual agreements made by AAALAC International accredited institutions or applicants must provide for the inspection of the contracted facilities by AAALAC International site visit teams.
 If the contract facility is separately accredited by AAALAC International and is currently fully accredited, it will not be necessary to visit that facility during the site visit.

-The Board of Trustees of AAALAC International, or its designee, shall establish the specific standards and requirements for accreditation of laboratory animal care and use programs.
+The Board of Directors of AAALAC International, or its designee, shall establish the specific standards and requirements for accreditation of laboratory animal care and use programs.
 In doing so, the rule-setting entity shall be governed by the following general principles:

 - The care and management of laboratory animals should be directed by qualified persons.